 You’ll normally be expected to pay a deposit of 10% to secure your purchase.
 It’s worth knowing that deposits are seldom held in escrow, away from the personal accounts of the seller.
 This can be a risk, so make sure you’ve done your due diligence and have no reason to distrust the seller or your lawyer.
 Deposits won’t be returned unless the seller pulls out of the deal, in which case you’re technically entitled to a doubled return of your deposit.

-If you’re not yet in Thailand, you might have to pay your deposit from abroad.
-This might mean making an international money transfer to cover the deposit amount.
-If you’re transferring a large amount of money across currencies, it’s important you get the best deal available.
-One smart option is to get a Borderless account from TransferWise.
-With this, you can hold 15 different currencies all in one account (including GBP, USD and EUR).
-It’s like having a local bank account which you can use to pay like a local, wherever you need it.
+If you’re not yet in Thailand, you might be planning on moving your money abroad to settle your new life.
+If you’re transferring a large amount of money across currencies, it’s important you get the best deal available when you transfer your money.
+One smart option is to get a borderless account from TransferWise.
+With this, you can hold dozens of currencies all in one account (including GBP, USD, AUD, and EUR).
+It’s like having a local account which you can use to pay like a local, wherever you need it.
 And if you need to, you only pay a small flat charge to transfer money from one currency to another, and the real exchange rate is always applied.

 Buying a property in Thailand involves very low taxes and fees - as most costs are covered by the seller.
 The buyer is usually responsible only for: